The Clear Edge

 Build 1: Decision Authority Framework

-Why: The team asks you to approve every small decision.
-You’re spending 10-15 hours weekly answering “Should I do X or Y?”
+Why: The team asks you to approve every small decision, and you’re spending 10–15 hours a week answering “Should I do X or Y?”

 What: Authority levels by dollar amount and decision type: